FERARMAO/Hackintosh-Catalina-Dell-5570/README.md

 ### Headphones sound fix
-Go to EFI/clover/kexts/other and copy codeccommander.kext and paste it in /Library/Extensions, then run kext utility, type your password, and don't close it until it's done setting up proper permissions.
+Go to EFI/CLOVER/kexts/other and copy codeccommander.kext and paste it in /Library/Extensions, then run kext utility, type your password, and don't close it until it's done setting up proper permissions.
-Restart your pc, headphones sound should be fixed.
+Restart your PC, headphones sound should be fixed.

+### HDMI video and sound fix
+Open /EFI/CLOVER/config.plist in Clover Configurator.
+Open Boot tab and in Boot Arguments panel, right click and add the option: `WhateverGreen/agdpmod=vit9696`.
+Save, restart your PC and check if it worked.

 ### !Important! :